-≫
+$\langle \mathbf{n} \rangle$

-00 Forever In My Heart
+(\mathbf{N}) Forever In My Heart

-You are forever in my heart
+$\langle v \rangle$ You are forever in my heart

 The day will come, I know

-When all the rain has fallen
+when all the rain has fallen

-Y And the sun begins to show
+And the sun begins to show

-I'll think of you in all I do
+I'll thínk of you ín all I do

 Your warmth will touch my face

 You'll twinkle in the starlight

 And be held in each embrace

 So please do not be saddened

-If a tear for you I shed
+if a tear for you I shed

 But we had dreams and wishes

 Which I'll safely keep instead

 Although it hurts, I understand

 You'd somewhere else to be

-Our time together has not passed
+Our tíme together has not passed

 You'll always be with me

-In every day, ín every way
+In every day, in every way

 You'll always be a part

 My precious little angel

 You're forever in my heart

 A Love Song

-The mention of m ny child's name may bring tears to my eyes.
-But it never fails to bring music
+The mention of my child I's name may bring tears to my eyes.
+But it never fails to bring

-to my ears. y onices have may bring lears to my eyes.
-But it never fails to bring music
+nusic to my ears.

-If you are really n ny friend, Please, don't keep me from hearing the beautiful music of his
+nd, Please, don't keep me from hearing the beautiful music of oken heart and fills my soul with love.
+Nancy Wilson - TCF

-name.
-It soothes my broken heart and fills my soul with love.
+is name.
+It sootnes my br lewJersey onen neart and nus my sour with love.
+Nailcy Wilson - TCF

-Nancy Williams

-TCF New Jersey

-羔